What We Need

 As part of our mission for humanitarian services and assisting community to develop from within, Projects with HCDP GHANA cuts across 3 categories namely:

-Education (Teaching and Establishing ICT projects in Schools and Orphanage homes)
+Education (Teaching and Establishing ICT projects in Schools)

 In collaboration with the Ghana Education Service, volunteers can have the opportunity of teaching any subject of a choice regarding: